Fundamentals

 William Lilly's system simplifies to two rulers per element: a day ruler and a night ruler, dropping the participating ruler.
 Fire: Sun (day), Jupiter (night).
 Earth: Venus (day), Moon (night).
 Air: Saturn (day), Mercury (night).
 Water: Mars (day), Mars (night, with some sources giving Moon).

 The Lilly table is used more commonly in horary and classical Western astrology, while the Dorothean table is preferred in Hellenistic practice.
-This calculator supports both traditions through the Rust computation engine.
+The triplicity ruler calculator lets you compare Lilly against Dorothean and Ptolemaic variants.

 The Ptolemaic triplicity table

 Ptolemy proposed a modified triplicity system in the Tetrabiblos that differs from Dorotheus in several assignments.
-The Ptolemaic table uses two rulers per element (day and night) and reassigns some planets to different elements.
+The displayed Ptolemaic table uses two rulers per element (day and night).
 Fire: Sun (day), Jupiter (night).
 Earth: Venus (day), Moon (night).
 Air: Saturn (day), Mercury (night).
-Water: Mars (day), Moon (night).
+Water: Venus (day), Moon (night), with Mars retained as an additional water co-ruler in the source text.

-The key differences from Dorotheus are in the water triplicity (Ptolemy gives Moon the night rulership instead of reserving it as participating ruler) and the removal of the participating ruler entirely.
-Ptolemy also reassigns some boundary cases that affect which planet holds triplicity at specific degrees.
+The key differences from Dorotheus are in the water triplicity and the removal of the participating ruler as a third timing lord.
+Ptolemy's wording keeps Mars involved with water, but it does not support reducing the Ptolemaic water table to Mars by day and Mars by night.
 In practice, the Ptolemaic table is less commonly used than the Dorothean or Lilly variants, but it appears in some medieval and Renaissance sources that draw directly on the Tetrabiblos.

 How triplicity works in dignity scoring